-While the School does not offer a combined PharmD/PhD program, PharmD students interested in pursuing a PhD may choose to expedite their training by choosing elective courses from the graduate curriculum and by using the research area of concentration to explore potential topics for dissertation and research.
+While the School of Pharmacy does not offer a combined PharmD/PhD program, PharmD students interested in pursuing a PhD may expedite their training through graduate and PharmD electives and independent research projects.

 The School of Pharmacy offers two PhD programs.

 The primary mission of the PhD in PHSR program at the School of Pharmacy is to train strong researchers in the theory, practical experience, and decision-making skills needed to address a wide range of pharmacy related problems.
 The dynamic health care environment has created a number of critical factors that are constantly shaping and reshaping the health policies of the United States and countries around the world.
 Research areas include:

 - Pharmaceutical Policy

 Training in a highly collaborative atmosphere, graduates of the PhD in PSC program at the School of Pharmacy gain the knowledge and skills required for discovering novel biological pathways in human health and disease as well as for the development and delivery of medications for safe and effective therapy.
 With state-of-the-art facilities, funding from the National Institutes of Health, the National Science Foundation, the Food and Drug Administration, and pharmaceutical industry, students receive mentorship that prepares them for outstanding careers in academia, the federal government, and the pharmaceutical industry.
 Research areas include: